 Overall, I’m very happy with the new distribution base for The Force Tamper.
 It does the job effectively and efficiently while saving you some cash in the process.

 In my last week’s blog post, I listed 5 things I don’t like about my Nuova Simonelli Musica.
 In this week’s post, I’m listing 5 things I love about it.

-- Tank and drip tray capacity: both are huge compared to the size of the machine.
+Tank and drip tray capacity: both are huge compared to the size of the machine.
 The reservoir holds 3 liter of water while the drip tray holds close to a liter.
-Both don’t need to be frequently refilled/empties often.
-Coming from a Silvia, which had a small water reservoir and a tiny, almost nonfunctional, drip tray, the Musica is a relief.
+Both don’t need to be frequently refilled/emptied often.
+Coming from a Silvia, which has a small water reservoir and a tiny, almost nonfunctional, drip tray, the Musica is a relief.